XanaduAI/fixing-a-hole/README.md

 The first line in the summary file is the command used to generate the results.
 This is followed by the runtime and max heap memory usage (as reported by scalene) as well as the max RSS memory usage and total wall time (as reported by `/usr/bin/time`, if available).
-If the `logs.log` file is not empty, then a summary is printed next.
+If the `profile_logs.log` file is not empty, then a summary is printed next.
 Following that, the main Profile Summary is given (it was also printed to stdout).
 Finally, if requested, the Stack Trace Summary is displayed.
 The Stack Trace Summary helps to identify whether or not expensive function calls are the result of one long execution or repeated calls to a less expensive function call.

 ```text